Computational method for highly-constrained molecular dynamics of rigid bodies: coarse-grained simulation of auxetic two-dimensional protein crystals: Definition of the coarse-grained model

-where $r_{0}\approx(3/22)l$ is the equilibrium length of the disulfide bonds \cite{Suzuki2016}.
-Differentiation of Eq. \eqref{eq:qconstr} with respect to time yields a velocity
+where $r_{0}\approx(3/22)l$ is the equilibrium length of the disulfide bonds.\cite{SuzukiCardoneRestrepoEtAl2016} Differentiation of Eq. \eqref{eq:qconstr} with respect to time yields a velocity

-and acceleration constraints \cite{BarthLeimkuhlerReich1999},
+and acceleration constraints \cite{BarthLeimkuhlerReich1999}

-The impenetrability between squares is imposed by demanding that no vertex of any square shall be found inside the area of another square.
-By identifying the \emph{ij}-th square as a lurker, and the \emph{mn}-th square as a target, the previous statement is equivalent to
+Impenetrability is imposed by demanding that no vertex of any square shall be found inside the area of another.
+To formalize this demand in terms of the previously defined quantities, the \emph{ij}-th square is identified as a \emph{striker}, and the \emph{mn}-th square as a \emph{target}.\cite{DonahueHrenyaZelinskayaEtAl2008} The squares do not overlap as long as, for all $k$-th vertices of the striker, the projections of the vector $\vec{u}_{k(mn)}(\theta_{ij})=\vec{r}_{ijk}-\vec{r}_{mn}$ on all the sides of the target remain longer than its apothem, $l/\sqrt{2}$.
+In Fig. \ref{fig:collis}, it can be seen that this projection can be written as